maboxi/Beertimer/README.txt

 This version of the project is configured to run on a raspberry pi 3.
 It will probably also run on other linux systems, and it also once ran on a windows system, so please feel free to try it out.
 If you encounter any problems (as i did when porting it to rpi linux), please contact me through the issues page, and we can try to get it running on your system as well.

+Since the project is based on node.js, you have to install all dependencies: npm install

 start the bot with:
 node bot.js